openstack/taskflow/doc/source/engines.rst

   interface; it will be used for scheduling tasks.
 You can use instances of a `thread pool executor`_ or a :py:class:`green executor
   <taskflow.types.futures.GreenThreadPoolExecutor>` (which internally uses
-  `eventlet <http://eventlet.net/>`_ and greenthread pools).
+  `eventlet <http://eventlet.net/>`_ and greenthread pools) or a `process pool executor`_.

 .. tip::

-    Sharing executor between engine instances provides better scalability by reducing thread creation and teardown as well as by reusing existing pools (which is a good practice in general).
+    Sharing an executor between engine instances provides better scalability by reducing thread/process creation and teardown as well as by reusing existing pools (which is a good practice in general).

 .. note::

-    Running tasks with a `process pool executor`_ is not currently supported.
+    Running tasks with a `process pool executor`_ is **experimentally** supported.
+This is mainly due to the `futures backport`_ and the `multiprocessing`_ module that exist in older versions of python not being as up to date (with important fixes such as :pybug:`4892`, :pybug:`6721`, :pybug:`9205`, :pybug:`11635`, :pybug:`16284`,
+    :pybug:`22393` and others...) as the most recent python version (which themselves have a variety of ongoing/recent bugs).

 Worker-based
 ------------